-You've probably heard about HDB's mobile enforcement vehicle.
-They are here to catch non-season cars parked in reserved lots, and fine them the appropriate amount for their offences.
+You've probably heard about HDB's new mobile enforcement vehicle.
+They are here to catch cars parked in season parking reserved lots, and fine them the appropriate amount for their offences.

-Okay not really, they just patrol car parks and summon the life out of your wallet if you're a non-season parker parked in reserved lots.
-You may have heard about them here and there but have never seen one yourself.
-There's not much publicity or information on these things, let alone photographic proof.
-Mystical and sneaky these things are.
+Okay not really, they just patrol car parks and catch drivers who park in season parking reserved lots.
+You may have heard about them, but you’ve never seen one yourself.
+There’s not much information about these vehicles, let alone photographic proof.
+Until now.
+Behold, the Mobile Enforcement Vehicle (see above).

 What Are They?

-They're Mobile Enforcement Vehicles, or MEVs for short.
-HDB contracted, Certis Cisco operated.
-The first thing you'd notice is the big box with the surveillance camera-like bulges placed at the luggage compartment of the bike.
-It houses the entire MEV system, complete with integrated cameras that recognize vehicle registration plates and lights.
+Called Mobile Enforcement Vehicles, or MEVs for short, they are contracted by HDB and operated by Certis Cisco.
+The first thing you'd probably notice is the big box with the surveillance camera-like bulges placed at the luggage compartment of the bike.
+It houses the entire MEV system, complete with integrated cameras to detect vehicle registration plates and lights.

 Why Are They Here For?

 To identify cars that are parked in season parking reserved lots.
 The car owners will be subsequently fined for their offences.

 How Do They Do That?